-I love the vintage look and after seeing the lovely fellow demonstrator Rose Marie Coleman’s card using the Rose Gold Shimmer paint on the Glossy White cs – I was inspired to make this card.
+I love the vintage look and after seeing the lovely fellow demonstrator Rose Marie Coleman’s card using the Rose Gold Shimmer paint on the Glossy White cs (check out her card and YouTube video at the end of this post) – I was inspired to make this card.

 Start with a Crumb Cake cs card base.
 Cut a Blushing Bride cs panel, use a sponge dauber to add Crumb Cake ink, dry emboss it with the Subtle embossing folder, and then glue it to the card base.